Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Details of algorithm for solving integral equation

 where $D(\vec{t}, \vec{t'}) = \sum_{i}^{d} \min \{| t_i - t_i' | , L_i - | t_i - t_i' | \}$ is the Manhattan distance \cite{taxicab} defined over the periodic lattice of size $L_i$ in each dimension (in our case $d=2$ and $L_i = 1$),

 where

 The solution takes the following simple form

 \autoref{fig:solution} displays the the underlying solution alongside the discretized solution $\boldsymbol{f}$ for various numbers of discretized points $n^2$, where $n \in \{ 4,16,64\}$.
 We observe that the numerical solution using inverse group cross-correlation converges to the true solution.
-Furthermore, as shown in \autoref{fig:error}, the average absolute error, defined as
+Furthermore, as numerically shown in \autoref{fig:error}, the average absolute error, defined as

 decreases at a rate of $ 1/n^2$ with the discretization resolution $n$.
 Here, we use the notation $f(\boldsymbol{t})$ to represent the vector of values of the underlying solution at the discretized points.
-This is consistent with errors in integral approximations with the trapezoidal rule where $n$ discretized points in each dimension produces an error of $O(1/n^2)$ \cite{atkinson2009numerical}.
+This is consistent with errors in integral approximations with the trapezoidal rule where $n$ discretized points in each dimension produces an error of $O(1/n^2)$ \cite{atkinson2009numerical} (for functions with non-smooth derivatives at the boundary).
 In addition, the condition number of $\boldsymbol{\widetilde{K}}$ is bounded by $O(1+1/n^2)$, as we will show later.
 Therefore, by the fundamental theorem of numerical analysis \cite{Arnold2015}, the error in convergence to the true solution decays at a rate of $1/n^2$.
+For details of these error analysis techniques, we refer the reader to \cite{atkinson2009numerical}.

 The cross correlation inversion step above can be implemented in quantum settings using our quantum group convolution/cross-correlation algorithms as follows.
-One first computes the group Fourier transform $\boldsymbol{\Hat{m}}$ of the filter and prepares a circuit that implements an oracle $O_{\boldsymbol{\Hat{m}}}$ which returns entries of $\boldsymbol{\Hat{m}}$ (\autoref{eq:fourier_entry_oracle} repeated):
+One first computes the group Fourier transform $\boldsymbol{\Hat{m}}$ of the filter (\autoref{eq:app.filter}) and prepares a circuit that implements an oracle $O_{\boldsymbol{\Hat{m}}}$ which returns entries of $\boldsymbol{\Hat{m}}$ (\autoref{eq:fourier_entry_oracle} repeated):